mk777/haar_trees/readme.txt

 haar_coint
 haar_coint.cmi
 haar_coint.cmo
-haar_coint.ml	-- the main OCaml module that extimates the cointegration
+haar_coint.ml	-- the main OCaml module that estimates the cointegration
 		relations

 lib		-- Tree and Haar modules that have all of the required